Cabbage soup

 Cabbage soup may refer to any of the variety of soups based on various cabbages, or on sauerkraut and known under different names in national cuisines.
-Often it is a vegetable soup.
+Often it is a vegetable soup, with lentils, peas or beans in place of the meat.
 It may be prepared with different ingredients.
 Vegetarian cabbage soup may use mushroom stock.
 Another variety is using a fish stock.
-Traditional cabbage soup is prepared using a pork stock.
+There is also a preference to cook cabbage soup using a pork stock.